 Have you seen the movie How To Make An American Quilt?
 It’s a really great movie starring Winona Ryder as a young woman getting ready to get married.
 Her grandmother and her friends all decide to make a wedding quilt for her.
-While they are quilting, they start sharing the stories of their lives and we see all the different stories from the past.
+While they are quilting, they start sharing their life experiences and we see the many different stories from the past.
 As the young woman ready to embark on a new chapter in her life, hearing these stories forces her to start thinking more about her life and future.

 As you can see from this picture, this is the beginning of a quilt that I’m making.
 About three years ago, my mother and I went to the Boston Museum of Fine Arts and saw an exhibit called The Quilts of Gee's Bend.
-The quilts are incredibly beautiful.
-Please look here.
-The stories of the women who made the quilts are awe inspiring as well.
+The quilts are incredibly beautiful and the stories of the women who made the quilts are awe inspiring as well.
 I decided then and there that I wanted to learn how to quilt and maybe somehow tell my own story in fabric.
 Plus have a pretty new quilt in the process!

 Here is an excerpt from the website telling the history of the women and the quilts.

 “Gee’s Bend is a small rural community nestled into a curve in the Alabama River southwest of Selma, Alabama.
 Founded in antebellum times, it was the site of cotton plantations, primarily the lands of Joseph Gee and his relative Mark Pettway, who bought the Gee estate in 1850.
 After the Civil War, the freed slaves took the name Pettway, became tenant farmers for the Pettway family, and founded an all-black community nearly isolated from the surrounding world.
 During the Great Depression, the federal government stepped in to purchase land and homes for the community, bringing strange renown — as an "Alabama Africa" — to this sleepy hamlet.